MicrosoftDocs/Viva/Teams-insights/viva-insights-reflect.md

    On the day and time that you configured, the Viva Insights app will remind you to self-reflect.

-  Selecting the reminder notification opens the Praise feature, after which you can continue with the steps in [Send a praise message](viva-insights-praise.md#send-a-praise-message).
+  Selecting the reminder notification opens the Reflect feature, after which you can continue with the steps in [Reflect](#reflect).

 ## Related topics